COVID-19 Health Resources

 Treatment and help

-Health professionals are studying Long COVID to better understand the cause and find effective treatments.
+Health professionals are studying long COVID to better understand the cause and find effective treatments.
 If you have symptoms of long COVID, medical and social support may be available to you.
 Learn more about long COVID support options.

 Not able to work because of long COVID?